brianalbert7/Railway-Booking/README.md

 Contributions:
 Account Functionality: Brian
 Browsing and search functionality:
-	Search for trian schedules by origin, destination, date of travel: Brian browse the resulting schedules: Brian
+	Search for train schedules by origin, destination, date of travel: Brian browse the resulting schedules: Brian
 		See all the stops: Alessandro
 	Sort by different criteria: Brian